 The diagram shows that, with no train detected, the relay connects terminals 2 and 4.
 When detecting a train, the relay connects terminals 3 and 4.
 As the train detection LED is attached to the board by screw terminals it can be mounted on and wired to a control panel if required.

 The IRDOT-2 gives precise stopping of trains in hidden sidings.
 When the front of the train is detected the relay breaks the electrical connection to the track.
-A push button switch ("on" when pressed) reconnects the power.
+To restart the train a push button switch ("on" when pressed) reconnects the track power.
 The advantage of this, compared to using a dead section, is that the train stops when the front is detected by the IRDOT-2, and an LED is lit on the control panel to show the train's presence.
+With the dead section the train willonly stop when the electrical pickups of the train are on the dead section.
+This will not work very well for DMUs or trains being reversed.
 The isolation section can be any length.
 The number of wheel pickups or whether the engine is at the front or rear of the train does not affect the stopping position.
 Wiring the IRDOT-2's LED to the control panel will show which loops and sidings hold trains.
 To restart the train a push to make push button switch is used to connect the controller to the track.

 The IRDOT-2 relay can replace reed switches.
 It will operate electronic modules intended for reed switch operation.